salomonysmayel/Credit-Risk-Prediction-with-Machine-Learning/README.md

-# Machine Learning Homework
-Prueba
+# Credit Risk Predictions

-## Background
+## Summary

-Auto loans, mortgages, student loans, debt consolidation ... these are just a few examples of credit and loans that people are seeking online.
+Auto loans, mortgages, student loans, debt consolidation.
+These are just a few examples of credit and loans that people are seeking online.
 Peer-to-peer lending services such as LendingClub or Prosper allow investors to loan other people money without the use of a bank.
-However, investors always want to mitigate risk, so you have been asked by a client to help them use machine learning techniques to predict credit risk.
+However, investors always want to mitigate risk.
+In the following project different machine learning techniques are used to predict credit risk.

-In this assignment, you will build and evaluate several machine-learning models to predict credit risk using free data from LendingClub.
-Credit risk is an inherently imbalanced classification problem (the number of good loans is much larger than the number of at-risk loans), so you will need to employ different techniques for training and evaluating models with imbalanced classes.
-You will use the imbalanced-learn and Scikit-learn libraries to build and evaluate models using the two following techniques:
+Several machine-learning models were build and evaluated to predict credit risk using free data from LendingClub.
+Credit risk is an imbalanced classification problem because the number of good loans is much larger than the number of at-risk loans, so different techniques should be employed for training and evaluating models with imbalanced classes.

-Resampling

-Ensemble Learning

-## Instructions
+The imbalanced-learn and Scikit-learn libraries were used to build and evaluate models using the techniques Resampling and Ensemble Learning:

 ### Resampling

-You will use the imbalanced learn library to resample the LendingClub data and build and evaluate logistic regression classifiers using the resampled data.
+The imbalanced learn library was used to resample a LendingClub data to then build and evaluate logistic regression classifiers using the resampled data in the following ways.

-You will:

 Oversample the data using the Naive Random Oversampler and SMOTE algorithms.

 Undersample the data using the Cluster Centroids algorithm.

 Over- and under-sample using a combination SMOTEENN algorithm.

-For each of the above, you will need to:
+For each of the above, there following steps were followed:

-Train a logistic regression classifier from sklearn.linear_model using the resampled data.
+Logistic regression classifier training from sklearn.linear_model using the resampled data.
 Calculate the balanced accuracy score from sklearn.metrics.
 Calculate the confusion matrix from sklearn.metrics.
 Print the imbalanced classification report from imblearn.metrics.

-Use the above to answer the following:
+To answer the following:

-Which model had the best balanced accuracy score?
+* Which model had the best balanced accuracy score?
-Which model had the best recall score?
+* Which model had the best recall score?
-Which model had the best geometric mean score?
+* Which model had the best geometric mean score?

 ### Ensemble Learning

-In this section, you will train and compare two different ensemble classifiers to predict loan risk and evaluate each model.
-You will use the balanced random forest classifier and the easy ensemble AdaBoost classifier.
+For this section two ensemble classifiers were trained and compared to predict loan risk and evaluate each model, using the balanced random forest classifier and the easy ensemble AdaBoost classifier.

-Be sure to complete the following steps for each model:
+Following these steps for both models:

-Train the model using the quarterly data from LendingClub provided in the Resource folder.
+*Training the model using the quarterly data from LendingClub.
-Calculate the balanced accuracy score from sklearn.metrics.
+*Calculating the balanced accuracy score from sklearn.metrics.
-Print the confusion matrix from sklearn.metrics.
+*Printing the confusion matrix from sklearn.metrics.
-Generate a classification report using the imbalanced_classification_report from imbalanced learn.
+*Generating a classification report using the imbalanced_classification_report from imbalanced learn.
-For the balanced random forest classifier only, print the feature importance sorted in descending order (most important feature to least important) along with the feature score.
+*For the balanced random forest classifier only,  the feature importance was printed in sorted descending order (most important feature to least important) along with the feature score.

-Use the above to answer the following:
+the techniques above were used to answer the following:

-Which model had the best balanced accuracy score?
+1) Which model had the best balanced accuracy score?
-Which model had the best recall score?
+2)Which model had the best recall score?
-Which model had the best geometric mean score?
+3)Which model had the best geometric mean score?
-What are the top three features?
+4)What are the top three features?

 ## Results